WolfeTyler/Identifying-Key-Entities-in-Recipe-Data/Recipe_NER_Report.md

 # Executive Summary

-We developed a Conditional Random Field (CRF)–based named‑entity recognition model to automatically tag ingredients, quantities, and units in recipe text.
-After ingesting and cleaning a JSON dataset of ~6,200 recipes, we performed exploratory analysis to understand token distributions, engineered pure‑Python features (lexical, numeric, contextual), and trained a weighted CRF.
-The final model achieves >95% overall accuracy on held‑out validation data, with particularly strong performance on ingredients and quantities, and identified unit recognition as the primary area for further improvement.
+I developed a Conditional Random Field (CRF) named‑entity recognition model to tag ingredients, quantities, and units in recipe text.
+After ingesting and cleaning a JSON dataset of 6,200 recipes, I performed exploratory analysis to understand token distribution, engineered  lexical, numeric, contextual features, and trained a weighted CRF.
+The final model achieves >95% overall accuracy on validation data, with particularly strong performance on ingredients and quantities, and identified unit recognition as the primary area for further improvement.

 ---